The complete guide to 18:6 intermittent fasting

 Is 18:6 intermittent fasting right for you?

-An 18:6 intermittent fasting protocol could be perfect for you if you’re already kicking butt on 16:8 and you’re hungry for more results.
+An 18:6 intermittent fasting schedule could be perfect for you if you’re already kicking butt on 16:8 and you’re hungry for more results.

 But if you’ve not yet mastered the 16-hour fast, don’t hit 18:6 just yet.
 Start lower down the TRE scale with 12:12 or 14:10.
 These are great entry-level options for intermittent fasting.

-Then, if you feel the IF life is a good fit for you, work your way up to 18:6 to see what results it could offer.
+Then, if you feel the intermittent fasting life is a good fit for you, work your way up to 18:6 to see what results it could offer.

-As for other fasting methods, like water fasting, Eat Stop Eat, and dry fasting, we’re not into them here at SIMPLE.
+As for other fasting schedules, like longer TRE schedules (e.g., 20:4 intermittent fasting) as well as the 5:2 diet, alternate-day fasting, water fasting, Eat Stop Eat, and dry fasting, we’re not into them here at Simple.

 From a health and well-being POV, they’re not great at helping you be your best self.
 They don’t adequately respect or support our bodies’ needs (you know, little things, like drinking enough water and eating enough food), and we don’t consider them to be safe.

-Our suggestion is to give those protocols a pass and stay on solid ground with TRE.
+Our suggestion is to give those schedules a pass and stay on solid ground with a TRE schedule with less than 18 hours of fasting.
 It’s well researched, far more customizable, and you can get all the results you’re looking for without compromising your health.

 5 tips for getting started with 18:6 intermittent fasting